Hildegardia migeodii

 Hildegardia migeodii is a species of flowering plant in the family Malvaceae.
 The deciduous shrub or smallish tree is an uncommon to rare endemic to the coastal forests region of eastern Africa.

 Range and habitat

-It is occurs locally from southern Tanzania to southern Mozambique.
+It occurs locally from southern Tanzania to southern Mozambique.
 It has been found up to 250 m, or locally to 700 m a.s.l., in forest fringes, woodland and wooded grassland.